nerdo/js-routing/README.md

 ## Routing Scenarios

+**URL Routing** is the most common routing use case, but it is not the only kind of routing that can take place with @nerdo/routing.

+With the exception of this section, this guide focuses on **URL Routing**.
+For details on how other scenarios differ, please refer to the full API documentation.

 ### URL Routing
-The most common routing use case is URL routing and navigating via the web browser [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
+URL routing and navigation take place in the web browser using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).

 @nerdo/routing exports a pre-configured `urlRouting` object for this scenario.